femaleistp/BrittanyHancock_AssignmentMangementSystem/README.md

 ### Bug Reports and Feature Requests
 To report a bug or request a feature, please open an issue on the [GitHub repository](https://github.com/your-repo-link-here).

+> **Note:** The `BugReports.md` file includes staged bugs with proposed fixes and planned tests that are not yet implemented.
+These are documented for transparency and prioritization in future development cycles.

 ## Architecture Overview
 AssignmentManagementSystem
 ├── AssignmentManagement.Api